- About us

 The transition of one year into the next is a time when many of us take a break, review our year past and plan for the year ahead.
 Here us 5 tips to keep your health on track this Summer.

-The energy of summer corresponds to the fire element and the organs of the heart and small intestine.
-In Chinese medicine the heart not only regulates blood circulation but also controls consciousness, spirit, sleep, memory and houses the mind.
-When the fire element is in balance sleep is deep and restorative and an individual is happy,
+Summer energetics are fire and heat.
+The organs that make up the fire element are the heart and small intestine.
+In Chinese medicine the heart regulates blood circulation and also controls consciousness, spirit, sleep and memory.
+The heart houses the mind.
+When the mind is settled it is anchored.
+When the mind is anchored there is peace.

 Seasonal winter produce

-Seasonal fruits and vegetables – Here’s a list of some of the beautiful fruits and vegetables that are at their peak during Winter – what’s your favourite?
-Winter fruit Apples – bonza ,braeburn, cox’s orange pippins, fuji, gala, golden delicious, granny smith, jonagold, jonathan, lady williams, mutso, pink lady, red delicious, snow, sundowner, custard apple,
+Seasonal Winter Produce of fruits, vegetables and nuts.
+Here’s a list of some of the beautiful fruits and vegetables that are at their peak during Winter – what’s your favourite?
+Winter fruit Apples – bonza ,braeburn, cox’s orange pippins, fuji, gala, golden delicious, granny smith, jonagold, jonathan, lady williams, mutso, pink lady, red delicious, snow,

 Hay fever and acupuncture